CoreyKirschner/element-orm-challenge/README.md

 ## Usage

-   To use this, run the commond 'npm run start' in the project directory and you will be connected to port 3003.
+   To use this, run the command 'npm run start' in the project directory and you will be connected to port 3003.

 ## Running Tests